 The Terrible Two by Mac Barnett and Jory John, illustrated by Kevin Cornell

-My 8 year old daughter read this first and begged me to read it immediately.
+My 8-year-old daughter read this first and begged me to read it immediately.
 It’s SO funny!
-And, you can learn some valuable cow trivia.
-But, it’s mostly the hilarious adventure of two pranksters who eventually work together to pull off the biggest prank of all time — a prank that will ensure they get April Fool’s Day off from school.
+It’s mostly the hilarious adventure of two pranksters who eventually work together to pull off the biggest prank of all time — a prank that will ensure they get April Fool’s Day off from school.

 My Big Fat Zombie Goldfish by Mo O’Hara